sukun1045/music_basic_theory/README.md

 - Western musical notation recognizes only the division of pitch into half steps.
 In contrast, many Eastern instruments, particularly sitars and fretless stringed isntruments, use *quarter tones*.
 Quarter tones are pitches located halfway between each half step.
 - **Accidentals** are notations used to raise or lower a natural note pitch on the staff by a half step.
 (Sharps, Flats, Double sharps, Double flats, Naturals)

-## Mastering the Major and Minor Scales
+## Section 6: Mastering the Major and Minor Scales
 - To put it simply, a **scale**(音阶) is any group of consecutive notes that provides the material for part or all of a piece of music.
 ### Following Major-Scale Patterns
 - Major scales follow the interval pattern of **WWHWWWH**, which means **W**hole step **W**hole step **H**alf step **W**hole step **W**hole step **W**hole step **H**alf step.